ElderSam/jwt-api-typeorm/README.md

 ## API Rotes
 host: http://localhost:3000

-You can use the Insomnia or Postman to see the routes
+You can use the Insomnia to see the routes.
+Open Insomnia, and import the file in `/api_documentation` folder

 ### USERS;
     Create: /users (POST)